Cancel anytime

 History and Background

-Kentucky First Federal Bancorp, established in 1935, operates as the holding company for First Federal Savings and Loan Association of Hazard.
-It provides banking and financial services in Kentucky.
+Kentucky First Federal Bancorp was founded in 1934 as First Federal Savings and Loan Association of Hazard.
+It has grown through organic expansion and strategic acquisitions to become a community-focused financial institution in Kentucky.

 Core Business Areas